Essential travel tips for a vacation in Iceland

 Soak in public swimming pools

-Stay warm and safe in Iceland
+Stay warm in Iceland

 Iceland is called Iceland for a reason.
 The weather changes all the time.
 It is necessary to follow the weather report but please keep in mind that predicting the weather here is sometimes near impossible.
 So be prepared for all kinds of weather even it is high summer.
 Wear layers, be prepared for heavy wind, horizontal rain and intense sunshine so bring sunglasses and sunscreen.
+There is more about dressing right on this page

 Winters in Iceland